ayk24/RouteSearchSystem/README.md

  RouteSearchSystem
 　├ core
-　│　└ config.php : データベースのログイン情報
+　│　└ config.php : Database login information
-　│
-　├ css : bootstrap や 自作したCSS が入っている.
+　├ css
-　│
-　├ img : 画像が入っている.
+　├ img
-　│
-　├ js : bootstrap や map生成を行うプログラムが入っている.
+　├ js : It contains programs for bootstrapping and map generation.
-　│　└ googlemap.js    : 最初のmap生成, ルート検索, 検索履歴の登録の処理の一部を行う.
-　│
+　│　└ googlemap.js    : Part of the process of generating the first map, finding a route, and registering the search history.
-　├ checked.php 　     : 共有の許可, 不許可の処理を行った際のデータベース側での処理
+　├ checked.php 　     : Database-side processing when the sharing is allowed or disallowed
-　├ dbconnect.php      : データベースへの接続を行う.
+　├ dbconnect.php      : Make a connection to the database.
-　├ home.php           : 検索したいルートの情報の入力を行ったり, 結果を表示する.
+　├ home.php           : You can enter the information of the route you want to search and view the results.
-　├ insert_history.php : 検索した履歴をデータベースに保存する処理.
+　├ insert_history.php : The process of storing the search history in the database.
-　├ login.php          : ユーザ認証を行う.
+　├ login.php
-　├ logout.php         : クリックするとログインページにリダイレクトする.
+　├ logout.php
-　├ show_history.php   : 自分の検索履歴を表示する.(他人のものは見えない)
+　├ show_history.php   : View your search history.
+(You can't see other people's stuff.)
-　├ show_shareinfo.php : 共有が許可されているルートの履歴を閲覧する.
+　├ show_shareinfo.php : View the history of routes that are allowed to be shared.
-　└ signup.php         : ユーザの登録を行う.
+　└ signup.php